torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

     :local:
     :depth: 2

-Reporting bugs
+Reporting s
 ==============

-Q: How do I report bugs for BPF kernel code?
+Q: How do I report s for BPF kernel code?
 --------------------------------------------
 A: Since all BPF kernel development as well as bpftool and iproute2 BPF loader development happens through the netdev kernel mailing list,